 I once had a high school student come through my studio when I was working on a commissioned still life.
 He said, “What’s the deal?
 Why do artists like fruit so much?”
 It’s actually an interesting question.
 In art history there is a long tradition of still life painting, just as there is a long tradition of painting nudes, and landscapes.
 I’ll give you my take on it.
-But I’ll just say up front that I don’t think it’s because we artists get turned on by fruit.
+But I’ll just say up front that it’s not because we artists get turned on by fruit.
 I’m pretty sure that none of my artist friends are up alone, late at night, secretly gratifying their lusts over pictures of fruit on the internet.
 However, I will make the minor point that on some very slight level, fruit is…kind of…sexy.

 As a painter, I will admit that the still life is probably my least favorite of subjects to paint.
 Mostly I’ve painted them because my galleries have requested them.
 Here’s another observation: I’ve noticed that of the still lifes I’ve sold, the buyers of which I’m aware have all been in creative or design fields, or artists in some capacity.
 My understanding of still life painting will suggest a reason for this.